Alex Bregman Player Props: Astros vs. Angels

-Alex Bregman -- with an on-base percentage of .200 in his past 10 games, 122 points lower than his season-long percentage -- will be in action for the Houston Astros against the Los Angeles Angels, with Patrick Sandoval on the hill, on May 8 at 9:38 PM ET.
+On Wednesday, Alex Bregman (.268 on-base percentage in past 10 games, 63 points below season-long percentage) and the Houston Astros play the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
+First pitch is at 4:07 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Mariners.
+In his last appearance, he strung together two hits (going 2-for-4) against the Angels.

 Alex Bregman Game Info & Props vs. the Angels